Withdrawing for Active Military Duty

 In the event that a student is called from the Ready Reserves or National Guard for active military duty during a semester, the following withdrawal policy should be applied.
 Since students in the School for Professional Studies have eight-week terms, the policy will be adjusted appropriately when applied to their terms.

-• After the last day to withdraw with a grade of “W”, depending on timing, students and faculty may agree to one of the following:
+• From the last day to withdraw with a grade of “W” (end of the tenth week) and the end of the semester students have the choice of the following:

-• That “I” grades would be assigned (pending completion of the formal request for an “I”), requiring a student to complete these courses within one year after returning to Saint Louis University.
+• To work with faculty members to complete a Petition for Course Extension.
+“I” grades would be assigned (pending completion of the formal request for an “I”), requiring a student to complete these courses within one year after returning to Saint Louis University.
 No refund of tuition, fees and parking charges would be made.
-The student could also decide, upon returning to the University, to retake these courses, or their equivalents, without a tuition charge.

 Following the procedures below will ensure that withdrawal from classes because of military mobilization is communicated and completed successfully.

-• A student called for active military duty must complete a Change of Registration form in the dean’s office of the student’s college or school, attaching a copy of the student’s Mobilization Order.
+• A student called for active military duty must provide the Office of the University Registrar a copy of the student’s Mobilization Order and indicate a desire to withdraw from their courses.

 • The Office of the University Registrar will notify all administrative offices and the student’s advisor and faculty of the withdrawal, listing the student’s name, SID, the official date of withdrawal, and college/school of the student.
 The Office of Housing and Residence Life will track the date the student leaves the campus residence for purposes of the prorated room and board refund.